 The Purdue PLM Certificate Program combines concepts with experiential learning to maximize a practical, “real world” focus on Product Lifecycle Management (PLM).
 The program focuses on areas that are critical for any successful PLM implementation – digital product definition, product data management and "downstream" processes like virtual manufacturing.
 After completing this program, participants will have a better understanding of these interconnected technologies that enable companies to make better business decisions throughout the lifecycle of a product.
 What really makes the Purdue program different from other PLM Certificate Programs are the hands-on workshops in a miniature PLM environment where concepts are demonstrated in a way a lecture or readings cannot.

 There are three (3) courses in the certificate program.
 Each has 30 hours of content divided into modules.
 The courses are intended to be taken in order.

-- Digital Product Definition in PLM Environments - next Course 1 starts April 18, 2019 - Click here to register!
+- Digital Product Definition in PLM Environments - next Course 1 starts soon - Click here for more information!

-- Product Data and Configuration Management in PLM Environments - next Course 2 starts April 18, 2019 - Click here to register!
+- Product Data and Configuration Management in PLM Environments - next Course 2 starts soon - Click here for more information!

-- PLM Across the Enterprise - next Course 3 starts April 18, 2019 - Click here to register!
+- PLM Across the Enterprise - next Course 3 starts soon - Click here for more information!